Victoria Winters: Arrival and early days

-Victoria was the prominent character on Dark Shadows for its first year of existence.
+Victoria Winters (Alexandra Moltke) was the prominent character on Dark Shadows for its first year of existence.
 For that year, each episode's opening narration began with, "My name is Victoria Winters..."

-She had been left at a foundling home in New York City, and thus, never knew her true parents—although monthly sums of money began to arrive mysteriously when she turned two.
+Victoria had been left at a foundling home in New York City, and thus, never knew her true parents—although monthly sums of money began to arrive mysteriously when she turned two.
 She received her surname from the season in which she arrived in New York.
 Evidently, Vicky attended some college before accepting the offer of a governess position in Collinsport, Maine.
 Upon her arrival in Collinsport, she met the brooding Burke Devlin (first played by Mitchell Ryan, later portrayed by Anthony George), with whom she would eventually become romantically involved.
 During the first episode, she also met a young waitress named Maggie Evans (Kathryn Leigh Scott) at the Collinsport Inn.
 Although Maggie derided Victoria for accepting the job at the Collinwood estate, the two women eventually became very good friends.

-Victoria quickly became indispensable to Elizabeth Collins Stoddard (played by Joan Bennett), both as governess to Elizabeth's troubled young nephew David Collins and companion to Elizabeth herself (although her initial quest to learn her true identity dismayed the family matriarch).
+Victoria quickly became indispensable to Elizabeth Collins Stoddard (played by Joan Bennett), both as governess to Elizabeth's troubled young nephew David Collins (David Henesy) and companion to Elizabeth herself (although her initial quest to learn her true identity dismayed the family matriarch).
 For her own mysterious reasons, Elizabeth did not want Victoria to learn the truth.
-Victoria also became important as a family peacemaker, not to mention a stabilizing influence on Elizabeth's daughter, the rebellious Carolyn Stoddard (Nancy Barrett) and on the troubled David (David Henesy), son of Elizabeth's pompous and rather emotionally cold younger brother, Roger (Louis Edmonds).
+Victoria also became important as a family peacemaker, not to mention a stabilizing influence on Elizabeth's daughter, the rebellious Carolyn Stoddard (Nancy Barrett) and on the troubled David, son of Elizabeth's pompous and rather emotionally cold younger brother, Roger (Louis Edmonds).
 Slowly but surely, Victoria managed to form a bond with David.
 As she grew closer to Burke, she became embroiled in his old feud with the Collins family, all while she attempted to discover her origins.
 One early plotline involved Roger nearly dying in a car accident due to a bleed screw being removed from the hydraulic brake system of his car.
 Burke was a key suspect, but when Roger learned his own son David was the culprit, he dropped the investigation.